okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api-overview/index.md

     filter=firstName eq "john"

 The filter and search parameters must contain at least one valid Boolean expression.
 Each expression must contain an attribute name followed by an attribute operator and optional value.
 Multiple expressions may be combined using the two logical operators.
-Furthermore expressions can be grouped together using `()`.
+Furthermore, you can group expressions together using `()`.

 > **Note:** Each object in the Okta API defines what attributes and operators are supported for expression.
 Refer to object-specific documentation for details.